-Students from Rice University’s Naval ROTC program hosted an inaugural stair climb at Rice Stadium this morning at 6 a.m. to honor the victims of the Sept.
+Students from Rice University’s Naval ROTC program hosted an inaugural stair climb at Rice Stadium Wednesday morning at 6 a.m. to honor the victims of the Sept.
 11 attacks, which happened on this day 23 years ago.
 Participants, including dozens of ROTC members and other university students, ascended and descended the stadium stairs 28 times for a total of 2,200 steps — equivalent to the height of the World Trade Center’s 110 stories.

 Midshipman Executive Officer Thara Venkateswaran, a senior majoring in neuroscience and cognitive sciences, co-organized the event.
 “As future service members, we are deeply committed to serving our country,” she said.
 “On Sept.
 11, countless brave first responders gave their lives to save others.
 It is crucial that we remember and honor their selfless sacrifice, as well as the thousands of victims, on this solemn day.”